roo116/redux-store/README.md

 ## Installation
 To run the code locally,
-1. clone this repository at https://github.com/roo116/redux-store
+1. Clone this repository at https://github.com/roo116/redux-store
-2. in the local repo, go to client folder and run `npm i`.
+2. In the local repo, go to client folder and run `npm i`.
 3. Go to the server folder and run `npm i`

 also, this application relies on [MongoDB](https://mongodb.com)